DENG-MIT/StiffNeuralODE/README.md

 - June 6, 2023: The source code has been updated for compatibility with the updated dependencies such as DiffEqFlux.jl and DiffEqSensitivity.jl.

+# Versions of Julia and Dependencies

+The source codes were tested with the following environments.

+- julia_version = "1.8.4"

+- Packages: please check out Project.toml and Manifest.toml.

 # Citation

 If you use the code in your research or if you find our paper useful, please cite [this paper](https://doi.org/10.1063/5.0060697):